sajibsrs/php-framework/README.md

 # PHP custom framework experiment
 This project is all about experimenting with features PHP/Modern PHP has to offer.
-Implementing programming best practices and patterns, and creating a custom *PHP framework* from scratch.
+Creating a custom **PHP framework** from scratch by implementing programming best practices and architectures.

 ### Index and progress
 * [x] Creating configurations